Tatiana-Kashcha/car-rental/README.md

 ![image](https://github.com/Tatiana-Kashcha/car-rental/assets/116923287/b7d7a892-4ba7-4fef-8b38-681dce286524)

-### 2- `"Catalog"`,  page a page with a catalog of cars of various configurations:
+### 2- `"Catalog"`, a page with a catalog of cars of various configurations:

 ![image](https://github.com/Tatiana-Kashcha/car-rental/assets/116923287/5669eca0-50e3-43b9-b8b4-11b005fc1614)

-### 3- `"Favorites"`, page a page with ads that have been added by the user to the "favorites" section:
+### 3- `"Favorites"`, a page with ads that have been added by the user to the "favorites" section:

 ![image](https://github.com/Tatiana-Kashcha/car-rental/assets/116923287/e5e2175a-622a-4554-a428-c6c2afedd433)